Kodotautas/Data-Engineering/13_GCP_costs_optimization_techniques/README.md

    ![sustained use discounts](images/sustained.png)
    *Figure 2: Sustained use discounts example*

+   *Potential savings: up to 30%* automatically applied for consistent usage
+   - Discounts start at 20% and increase to 30% for full-month usage

 ##### 6. Configure billing & export
    - Best practices:
      - Use Cloud Billing API for programmatic access